sunovivid/sunovivid/README.md

 # `$ who am i`

-I am an undergraduate student in the Department of Computer Science at Korea University with an interest in **artificial intelligence, web service development, and algorithms**.
+I am an undergraduate student in the Department of Computer Science at Korea University interested in **artificial intelligence, deep generative models**, especially **diffusion models**.

 From November 2020 to May 2022, I served in the Air Force Information System Management Corps, where I developed an intranet system using the Spring framework.

 In September 2022, I joined CVLAB at Korea University as an undergraduate research student and have been conducting research since January 2023.

-My current research interests include diffusion model and NeRF.
+(Now [CVLAB](https://cvlab.kaist.ac.kr/) is moved to KAIST but I'm still doing research in the lab.)

+I am particularly fascinated by the fundamental principles of _how the world works and integrating the inductive biases derived from them into generative models_.

+Additionally, I have a keen interest in generating images, videos, and 3D models for artistic or practical purposes.

+I enjoy creating beautiful artwork using generative models.

+Recently, I co-authored the [**Perturbed-Attention Guidance (PAG)**](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/), which is increasingly used in diffusion models.

 My hobbies include drawing, playing piano, cycling, and visiting new places.